etc5523-2020/r-package-assessment-brenwin1/README.md

 <!-- badges: end -->

-The goal of `covidseasonality` package is to improve the accessibility and readability of its corresponding Shiny app.
+`covidseasonality` package contains all the tools needed to make the its corresponding `Shiny` app.
+This package aims to improve the app’s accessibility and readability.
+It also provides a means to review seasonal change in cases across the world.

 ## Installation